frederikschubertflex/workmux/README.md

 ## Agent status tracking

-Workmux can display the status of Claude Code in your tmux window list, giving you at-a-glance visibility into what the agent in each window doing.
+Workmux can display the status of the agent in your tmux window list, giving you at-a-glance visibility into what the agent in each window doing.

 ![tmux status showing agent icons](https://raw.githubusercontent.com/raine/workmux/refs/heads/main/meta/status.webp)